awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 When creating or deleting an Amazon ECR repository with server\-side encryption using AWS KMS, the permissions required depend on the specific KMS key you are using\.

-### Required IAM permissions when using the AWS managed key for Amazon ECR<a name="encryption-aws-managed-key"></a>
+### Required IAM permissions when using the managed key for Amazon ECR<a name="encryption-aws-managed-key"></a>

-By default, when AWS KMS encryption is enabled for an Amazon ECR repository but no KMS key is specified, the AWS managed key for Amazon ECR is used\.
+By default, when AWS KMS encryption is enabled for an Amazon ECR repository but no KMS key is specified, the managed key for Amazon ECR is used\.
 When the AWS\-managed KMS key for Amazon ECR is used to encrypt a repository, any principal that has permission to create a repository can also enable AWS KMS encryption on the repository\.
 However, the IAM principal that deletes the repository must have the `kms:RetireGrant` permission\.
 This enables the retirement of the grants that were added to the AWS KMS key when the repository was created\.

 The following example IAM policy can be added as an inline policy to a user to ensure they have the minimum permissions needed to delete a repository that has encryption enabled\.
 The KMS key used to encrypt the repository can be specified using the resource parameter\.